 If you become pregnant while taking Livial, stop taking it immediately and see a doctor.

 Before taking Livial, tell your doctor or pharmacist if you are taking any other medications, including those purchased over the counter without a prescription.
-The following medications may interfere with the effect of Livial and lead to irregular bleeding:
+The following medications may interfere with the effect of Livial:

-HRT is available on prescription via the NHS and online at Dr Felix, and is generally accepted as the most effective treatment for the symptoms of menopause.
+HRT is available on prescription from Dr Felix and is generally accepted as the most effective treatment for the symptoms of menopause.
 Some women choose to try herbal supplements as an alternative to HRT, although the effectiveness of such treatments is unknown.
 Before trying herbal alternatives, consult a doctor or pharmacist about the effects of different supplements.

-Livial contains the active ingredient Tibolone, which is a synthetic steroid that imitates the activity of hormones.
-It is thought to carry a slightly lower risk of breast cancer than alternative forms of HRT containing synthetic version of the hormones themselves.
+Livial contains the active ingredient tibolone, which is a synthetic steroid that imitates the activity of hormones.
+It is thought to carry a slightly lower risk of breast cancer than alternative forms of HRT containing versions of the hormones themselves.
 Different types of HRT are suitable for different patients, and your doctor will help you decide which is best for you.

 Cyclical HRT tablets